carstene1ns/eracha/doc/til_format.md

 TIL Format
 ==========

-Tile data: all floors, background objects and other stuff, saved in 8x8 pixel blocks with palette at the end.
+Tile data: all floors, background objects and other stuff, saved in blocks with palette at the end.
 The tiles can be arranged to 40 in a row, output is then a 320x600 pixels image.

 HEADER
 ------

-0x0 - 0x12: file magic "*SaemSong Tile Data*"
+ * 0x0 - 0x12: file magic "*SaemSong Tile Data*"

-0x13: tile size (always 8, so a tile is 8x8=64 pixels)
+ * 0x13: tile size (always 8, so a tile is 8 x 8 = 64 pixels)

-0x14 - 0x15: tile count (always 3000)
+ * 0x14 - 0x15: tile count (always 3000)

 FOOTER
 ------

-768 bytes palette with 256 colors rgb in vga format (needs to be shifted)
+  * 768 bytes palette with 256 colors rgb in 6 bit vga format, every value needs to be shifted to 8 bit rgb format like this:

+    rgb = (vga << 2) | (vga >> 4)

 ---